Tunku Naquiah: Education

-The eldest of the six siblings of Almarhum Tuanku Ja'afar ibni Almarhum Tuanku Abdul Rahman, Tunku Dara studied in Malay Girls College, Kuala Lumpur before pursuing her studies in New York and London.
+The eldest of the six issues of Almarhum Tuanku Ja'afar ibni Almarhum Tuanku Abdul Rahman, Tunku Dara studied in Malay Girls College, Kuala Lumpur before pursuing her studies in New York and London.
 She holds a bachelor's degree in Economics/Political Science from the American University in Cairo.
 Upon returning to Malaysia, she began a successful Public Relations (PR) career during which she received a distinction for her Diploma in Public Relations from the Malaysian Institute of Public Relations (IPR) in 1971.

 Career

 She is currently a director of Syarikat Pesaka Antah, Syarikat Pendidikan Staffield Bhd and the chairman of Munaq Holdings Sdn Bhd.

 Since 1980, Tunku Dara Naquiah has run Ecole de Belle Jeunesse, a finishing school in Malaysia.

 Other work

 Tunku Naquiah is on the board of trustees of Tuanku Ja'afar Educational Trust.

 Royal family

-In 1969, she married His Highness Tunku Mudzaffar, the Tunku Kecil Besar.
+In 1969, she married Tunku Mudzaffar, the Tunku Kecil Besar.